-People who are autistic can drive.
-There are no laws against driving with autism, but you are required to tell the DVLA if your autistic spectrum condition affects your ability to drive safely.
-Some autistic people may find driving difficult, whilst others will be competent.
+Autistic people can drive as there are no laws against driving with autism, but you are required to tell the DVLA if your autistic spectrum condition affects your ability to drive safely.
+Some autistic people may find driving difficult, while others will be competent.

 If you qualify for the Enhanced Rate Mobility Component of Personal Independence Payment (PIP), you can use this award to lease a Motability Scheme car.
 Here is some information on driving with autism and how the Motability Scheme can help you.